Dynamical quantum phase transitions from random matrix theory: Dynamical quantum phase transition and finite system size

 We now reconsider the imaginary-time PBC chain taking into account the constraint \eqref{eq:finiteLconstraintPBC}.
 Looking back at the eigenvalue density \eqref{eq:GWWrhoPI}, the condition \eqref{eq:finiteLconstraintPBC} reads

-It it obvious that, for finite $\ell \gg 1$, the system size has no effect on the GWW phase transition.
-More specifically, the finite value of $\ell$ produces a Douglas--Kazakov phase transition at
+It it obvious that, for $\ell \gg 1$, the finite density $\ell^{-1}$ has no effect on the GWW phase transition.
+More specifically, having a finite value for $\ell$ produces a Douglas--Kazakov phase transition at